roryp/Generative-AI-for-beginners-java/02-SetupDevEnvironment/README.md

 ### Understanding the Example Code

-First, let's understand what we're about to run.
-The example uses the OpenAI Java SDK to connect to GitHub Models:
+First, let's understand what we just ran.
+The example under `src/github-models` uses the OpenAI Java SDK to connect to GitHub Models:

 **What this code does:**
 - **Connects** to GitHub Models using your personal access token